 Eating and Drinking

-Check my top six Czech food picks for an introduction and don’t forget the Czech Beer page.
+Check my Top Czech Food Picks for an introduction and don’t forget the Czech Beer page.
 If you are a wine drinker and even if you are not then Prague in September sees the first wine of the year.
-The really early wine is known as Burčák (pictured) and some places call it “wine cider”.
+The really early wine is known as Burcák (pictured) and some places call it “wine cider”.
 It can be either white or red and can come in many flavours but it should be a little sweet and yeasty as it has not finished fermenting.
 Expect to pay @CZK50 for a 0.2L glass.
 Read more on the Burcak post.

-September 28th State Holiday of ST Wenceslas (Czech Patron Saint)
+September 28th State Holiday of the Czech Patron Saint Wenceslas

 The last weekend of September in Prague sees UMTRH which is basically an open air collection of performing arts usually located at the back of the Hotel Intercontinental.
 Concerts, films, lightshows, book readings.
 See their website for details www.umtrh.cz.